Ottoman Albania: 14th century

 The Ottomans expanded their control from Anatolia to the Balkans in the middle of the 14th century.
 They entered European territory in 1352, and they defeated a Balkan coalition army led by Serbs, that also included some Albanians and Bosnians in the Battle of Kosovo in 1389.
 Ottoman pressure lessened in 1402 when the Mongol leader Timur (Tamerlane) attacked Anatolia from the east, killed the Sultan, and sparked a civil war.
 When order was restored, the Ottomans renewed their westward progress.
 In 1453, Sultan Mehmed II's forces overran Constantinople and killed the last Byzantine emperor.

 The division of the Albanian-populated lands into small, quarreling fiefdoms ruled by independent feudal lords and tribal chiefs made them easy prey for the Ottoman armies.
 In 1385, the Albanian ruler of Durrës, Karl Thopia, appealed to the sultan for support against his rivals, the Balsha noble family.
 An Ottoman force quickly marched into Albania along the Via Egnatia and routed Balsha II in the Battle of Savra.
 Some of the Albanian Principalities soon started to become vassals of the Ottoman Empire after 1420.
-Gjirokastra became the county town of the Sanjak of Albania in 1420. and than Kruja was established as the center of Sanjak of Albania after Gjergj Arianiti defeated the Ottomans between 1431 and 1435.
+Gjirokastra became the county town of the Sanjak of Albania in 1420. and then Kruja was established as the center of Sanjak of Albania after Gjergj Arianiti defeated the Ottomans between 1431 and 1435.

 The Ottomans allowed Albanian clan chiefs to maintain their positions, rule and property, but they had to pay tribute, and sometimes send their sons to the Ottoman court as hostages, and provide the Ottoman army with auxiliary troops.
 However many Albanian clans and Principalities did not recognize the Ottoman authority and did not pay tribute.